EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-04-04-rails-setup-table-with-multiple-columns-with-the-same-model.md

 end
 {% endhighlight %}

-Now lets run the migration which creates a table for User and TransferRequest.
+Now lets run the migration again.
 {% highlight shell %}
 rails db:migrate # Same as rake db:migrate
 {% endhighlight %}

-Running the migration will modify the db/schema.rb.
-This piece of code will be added to it.
+The 'db/schema.rb' should be appended with the code below.
+It is expected not to call the 'add_foreign_key' method.

 {% highlight ruby %}
 # db/schema.rb